alexis-ng/hackku2022/readme.md

-#  CallIn
+#  CalledIn
-*CallIn is a job matching program meant to connect employers and job seekers in areas without internet & or access to job boards like LinkedIn, Glassdoor, etc*
+*CalledIn is a job matching program meant to connect employers and job seekers in areas without internet & or access to job boards like LinkedIn, Glassdoor, etc*
 ## About the Project
 #### Applicant Side
 - Has an automated voice calling system through Twilio